wasmflow/wasmflow.com/content/en/docs/configuration/short-form-syntax.md

   Alternative syntax for connections and connection targets
 ---

-Writing out full [ConnectionDefinition][] structures in [Host Manifests](/docs/configuration/host-manifests/v0/) can be repetitive.
-An alternative is to specify either the entire [ConnectionDefinition][] or individual [ConnectionTargetDefinition][]s in short form syntax.
+Writing out full `ConnectionDefinition` structures in can be repetitive.
+An alternative is to specify either the entire `ConnectionDefinition` or individual `ConnectionTargetDefinition`s in short form syntax.

 ### Common Example